phueb/GroundedLang/README.md

 Primitives are the only hard-coded functions that are allowed to operate on the world.
 Primitives are functions that manipulate the spatial location of entities in the world (and possibly parts of entities, e.g. hand, foot).

-### Corpus and Grammar
+## Linguistic Descriptions

+### Grammatical Structure

-#### Theta-Grid
+#### Theta Roles

+The only grammatical rule has to do with ordering of verb arguments.
+There is only one correct ordering.

-Each action is uniquely associated with a single verb, which is 1, 2, or 3 required arguments.
+Each action is uniquely associated with a single verb, which has 1, 2, or 3 required arguments.
 The set of required arguments is called the theta-grid.
-The 1st argument, which is also always the 1st in the linear ordering of words in a sentence, is called `X`.
+The 1st argument, called `X`, is always 1st in the linear ordering of words in a sentence.
-The 2nd argument, which is also always the 2nd in the linear ordering of words in a sentence, is called `Y`.
+The 2nd argument, called `Y`, is always 2nd in the linear ordering of words in a sentence.
-The 3rd argument, which is also always the 3rd in the linear ordering of words in a sentence, is called `Z`.
+The 3rd argument, called `Z`, is always 3rd in the linear ordering of words in a sentence.
+If a verb requires a `Z`, then it must also require a `Y` and `X`.
+If a verb requires a `Y`, then it must also require an `X`.

+### Semantic Structure

-#### Definiteness
+### Definiteness

+### S-Selection

+Selectional preferences (ie., c-selection) is defined in `semantics/verbs.py`.

+### Semantic Roles

+Semantic roles are not explicitly defined, but are implicit in the definitions of verbs and their possible arguments.